fsprojects/FSharpLint/docs/content/Console-Application.md

 #### Using the Console Application

-The console application is a very simple wrapper around the lint tool, with a single required argument `-f` which is specifies the path to the project file of the project to run the tool against.
+The console application is a very simple wrapper around the lint tool, with a required argument of `-f` or `-sf`. `-f` lints against an entire project, whereas `-sf` can be used to lint a single file.

 If you get a `ParseException` reported when running the tool it's likely that your `FSharp.Core.dll` is in a non-standard directory - if this is not the case please report it as an issue.
 When it *is* in a non-standard directory you can use the `-core` argument to specify the directory where your `FSharp.Core.dll` is located.